 Meeting clients in Boyds, MD Mondays, Tuesdays and Thursdays

 Leah Chiaverini is a native Washingtonian, growing up just outside of D.C. in Bethesda, Maryland.
 She received her degree in Psychology with a minor in Leadership from Christopher Newport University and Masters in Social Work with summa cum laude honors from the University of Maryland Baltimore.
 Leah has worked previously at the National Institutes of Health, Hebrew Home of Greater Washington and Infant and Toddler Family Day Care.
 Passionate about horses since she was a toddler, she obtained her certification in equine-assisted psychotherapy through the EAGALA (Equine Assisted Growth and Learning Association) program and has particular interest in this model as it relates to grief and loss.
 In her free time, Leah continues to ride and care for horses, including her own geriatric Thoroughbred gelding, Joker.
 She is devoted to the arts and theatre and is an auditioned singer in a semi-professional choir and is a featured soloist.
 Contact Leah at [email protected].

 Katie Streett, LGPC

-Meeting clients in Crownsville, MD Mondays and Fridays
+Meeting clients in Crownsville, MD Tuesdays and Fridays